Odeio o Dia dos Namorados

 Odeio o Dia dos Namorados (I Hate Valentine's Day) is a Brazilian romantic comedy film, directed by Roberto Santucci, written by Paulo Cursino and starring Heloísa Périssé, Daniel Boaventura and Danielle Winits.
 The film was released on June 7, 2013.

 Plot

-Deborah was waived by Hector humiliatingly after certain disagreements.
-Soon after she puts priority to his work in advertising, where one week next Valentine's Day comes a job offer after accepting she discovers her client is Hector.
+Deborah was dumped by Heitor humiliatingly after certain disagreements.
+Soon after she puts priority to his work in advertising, where one week next "Dia dos Namorados" comes a job offer after accepting she discovers her client is Heitor.
 In this situation, she still has to deal with the unexpected visit of the ghost of a friend Gilberto, who tries to get her to rethink life and discover what people really think of her.